Home

 The weight driven clock was more in use generally as it was by far not as expensive and was more durable.
 During the seventeenth century it tended to be the one and only clock in the house and its chiming could be heard in all the rooms.
 The table clock had a far quieter chime as usually was not the only clock in the house and it could be carried around.

 Even the first table clock had a handle and a silencer, this enabled the owner to carry the clock to his bedroom and to turn the bell off so he would not be disturbed in his sleep.
 Additionally some table clock had an alarm.
 To check the approximate time in the dark some bracket clocks had a chord, when pulled the nearest hour would chime.
-Antique mantel clocks are now
+Antique mantle clocks are now

 These spring driven clocks were also known as bracket clocks, this is because of the mounted bracket that some had, enabling the owner to hang the clock on a wall.
 The clocks were often found on tables on the mantel, later a beautifully decorated back plate was fashionable, this fashion ended with the end of the 18th century.
 This back plate would be seen when the clock stood in front of a mirror.